- Jack Duroc-Danner

-Autism is both a neurological developmental disability and an example of human variation (neurodiversity) that affects how an individual experiences the world around them.
+Autism is a neurotype (an example of human variation i.e. neurodiversity) that affects how an individual experiences the world around them.
+Autism is also described as a neurological developmental disability.
 It is a present throughout life from infancy to adulthood.
-Currently, scientists believe that both genetics and environment play a role in autism.

 Autism is not a recent invention.
 Autistic individuals have always been with humanity.

 Neurodiversity argues that autism and other disabilities are natural variations of the human mind and genome.
 Autistic and other disabled individuals are not defective and in need of being fixed.
-Neurodiversity states that the ability of each individual should be supported and augmented with the disability mitigated and accommodated.
-Further, the value or worth of an individual is not lessened by disability.
+Neurodiversity states that, the value or worth of an individual is not lessened by disability.

 As we gain a better understanding of autism it is important to keep in mind that autism is an example of cognitive diversity.
-Rather than seeing autism as a disease that we should fear and cure we as society should instead embrace difference and work toward decreasing the negative side effects of having an autistic brain in this current culture and time and help individuals natural talents flourish.
+Rather than seeing autism as a disease that we should fear and cure we as society should instead embrace difference and work toward supporting autistic individuals and help them thrive.
 Society needs many kinds of intelligences to thrive and as a society we should move toward greater inclusivity.

 Resources (see autism resource page for additional resources on autism)

 Leadbitter, K., Buckle, K. L., Ellis, C., &; Dekker, M. (2021).
 Autistic Self-Advocacy and the Neurodiversity Movement: Implications for Autism Early Intervention Research and Practice.
 Frontiers in Psychology, 12. https://doi.org/10.3389/fpsyg.2021.635690